María de la Purísima Salvat Romero

-She was beatified on 18 September 2010 in Seville and a second miracle approved in 2015 paved the path for her eventual canonization.
-She was proclaimed a saint on 18 October 2015.
-As of 2015, with her death in 1998, she remains the fastest canonized saint proclaimed as such in recent times, with the exception of Pope John Paul II.
+She was beatified on 18 September 2010 in Seville and canonised on 18 October 2015.

 Life

 María de la Purísima Salvat Romero was born in 1926 in Spain to Ricardo Salvat Albert and Margarita Romero Ferrer as the third of eight children.

-She was baptized the following day with the name of "Maria Isabel" bestowed upon her in the church of Our Lady of the Conception on Goya Street.
+She was baptized the following day in the church of Our Lady of the Conception on Goya Street.
 As a child she attended the school of the Irish Sisters in Madrid and received her First Communion at the age of six.

 Romero and her family left Spain for Portugal from July 1936 to 1938 in order to escape the persecutions of the Spanish Civil War; they returned following the conclusion of the conflict.
 During her time in Portugal, she realized her true calling was to that of religious life.
 While her mother approved of this decision, her father ultimately attempted to suppress this, though later relented to the strong desire of his daughter.